wp-plugins/wptouch/readme.txt

 === Plugin Name ===
 Contributors: bravenewcode, duanestorey, dalemugford
-Tags: wptouch, iphone, ipod, theme, apple, mac, bravenewcode, ajax, mobile, android, blackberry, smartphone, responsive, design
+Tags: wptouch, iphone, ipod, theme, apple, mac, bravenewcode, ajax, mobile, android, blackberry, smartphone, responsive, design, mobile plugin
 Requires at least: 3.1
-Tested up to: 3.5.2
+Tested up to: 3.6
 Stable tag: 1.9.7.1

-WPtouch: A simple, powerful & elegant mobile solution for your website.
+Create a beautiful mobile WordPress website with just a few clicks.

 == Description ==

-WPtouch automatically transforms your WordPress website for mobile devices, complete with ajax loading articles and smooth effects when viewed from popular touch mobile devices like the iPhone, iPod touch, Android mobile phones, BlackBerry OS6+ mobile devices, and more!
+WPtouch is a WordPress plugin that automatically transforms your WordPress website into a simple and elegant mobile theme, complete with AJAX loading articles and smooth effects when viewed from popular touch mobile devices like the iPhone, iPod touch, Android mobile phones, BlackBerry OS6+ mobile devices, and more!

-The admin panel allows you to customize many aspects of its appearance, and deliver a *fast*, user-friendly and stylish version of your site to touch mobile visitors, without modifying *a single bit of code* (or affecting) your regular desktop theme.
+The admin panel allows you to customize many aspects of its appearance, and deliver a *fast*, user-friendly and stylish version of your site to your mobile visitors, without modifying *a single bit of code* (or affecting) your regular desktop theme.

-The theme also includes the ability for visitors to switch between *WPtouch* view and your site's regular theme.
+The theme also includes the ability for visitors to switch between your mobile WordPress website and your site's regular theme.

-Now includes .pot file for translations (submit yours @ http://www.bravenewcode.com/contact)

-Like WPtouch but want more out of the product?

-*WPtouch Pro 3 is now available!!!*
+**Now Available: WPtouch Pro 3**

 With all-new themes, an intuitive admin panel and great one-to-one ticketing support, it's the best WPtouch yet!

-For more information visit http://www.bravenewcode.com/wptouch/
+For more information visit the [WPtouch Pro 3 Product Page](http://www.bravenewcode.com/wptouch/ "WPtouch Pro 3 Product Page").

 'WPtouch' is a trademark of BraveNewCode Inc.
 'WPtouch Pro' is a registered trademark of BraveNewCode Inc.